isomerpages/moe-acsi/_our-departments/Staff List/Dean & Directors.md

 third_nav_title: Staff List
 variant: tiptap
 ---
-<p>Please note that only the names and details of key-points-of-contact are reflected in the staff Directory.
-For the <strong>full contact list</strong> of teachers and staff, Parents <strong>may log in to the</strong> <a href="http://lms.acsindep.edu.sg/ACSIndep/logon_new.aspx?type=parents"><strong>Parents’ Portal</strong></a> and view the Staff List under Parent’s Resources tab.</p>
+<p>Please note that only the names and details of key-points-of-contact are
+reflected in the staff Directory.
+For the <strong>full contact list</strong> of teachers and staff, Parents <strong>may log in to the</strong>  <strong><a href="http://lms.acsindep.edu.sg/ACSIndep/logon_new.aspx?type=parents" rel="noopener noreferrer nofollow" target="_blank">Parents’ Portal</a></strong> and
+view the Staff List under Parent’s Resources tab.</p>
 <table style="minWidth: 75px">
 <colgroup>
 <col>